 King Street Café at 207 S King St, Morganton, NC 28655

-When you’re ready for a unique fine-dining experience, local celebrity Chef Peter Chan is ready to wow your taste buds with fresh seasonal fare.
+When you’re ready for a unique fine-dining experience, local celebrity Chef Peter Chan is ready to wow your taste buds with the fresh seasonal fare.
 Famous for their French onion soup, exotic nightly specialties and fresh homemade desserts, this quaint café in a romantically lit Victorian home setting has a menu that features wild game, fowl, and seafood, enhanced with savory herbs and fresh-made sauces.
 They also have an extensive wine list and imported beer.

 Maria’s Italian Eatery at 601 S Green St, Morganton, NC 28655

 Did you know The Coves holds an annual ‘Taste of Italy’ food celebration and competition?
 Not that we’re trying to tip the scales in anyone’s favor, but here’s a little secret.
 If you want to study up on delicious Italian food, Maria’s is a great place to start.
-In addition to tasty pizzas piled high with toppings, they’ve got a variety of pastas, subs, calzones, and salads galore.
+In addition to tasty pizzas piled high with toppings, they’ve got a variety of pasta, subs, calzones, and salads galore.
 Maria’s will even do special-order pizzas, including gluten-free crusts.

 Root & Vine at 139 W Union St, Morganton, NC 28655